wrongful death

 Joye Law Firm secured $17 million in jury awards for the family of a Canadian couple and their infant son, who were killed in a devastating crash on Interstate 95 near Florence, South Carolina.
 While traveling home from a trip to Disney World, the family’s SUV was struck by an 18-wheeler driven by an allegedly alcohol-impaired driver, traveling at 70 mph despite road construction warnings.

 The fiery crash, which claimed a total of five lives, was described as one of the worst seen by attorney Mark C. Joye in his nearly 30 years of practice.
-The significant result reflects the tragic loss of life, and juries strong rebuke of trucking company’s corporate negligence and indifference.
+The significant result reflects the tragic loss of life, and juries strong rebuke of the trucking company’s corporate negligence and indifference.

 $5 Million Settlement in Accident With a Shipyard Vehicle